SAP-samples/teched2025-BTM163/exercises/ex1/README.md

 ## Exercise 1.5 - Creating Login flow as Precondition

 1. Switch back to the browser window *Builder | Default | Tricentis Tosca*.
-Under **Standard objects** tab on the left panel, search for *OpenURL*, click on + icon next to the module as shown to add it to the test case.
+Under **Standard objects** tab on the left panel, search for *OpenURL*, Hover over the OpenURL module and click on + icon next to the module as shown to add it to the test case.

 2. Move the step *OpenURL* under the folder **Precondition**
     - Hold curser over the step, on the very left of the line, 6 dots appear